Vullnet Basha

 Vullnet Xhevat Basha (born 11 July 1990) is a former professional footballer who played as a midfielder.
-He is currently the sporting director of Polish I liga club Wisła Kraków.
+He is currently the sporting director of Polish Ekstraklasa club Wisła Kraków.
 Born in Switzerland, he represented that nation at youth international levels but played for Albania at senior level.

 Club career

 Real Zaragoza

 On 8 August 2014, Basha joined Segunda División side Real Zaragoza on season-long loan from Sion.
 The deal included a buyout option.

 Ponferradina

 On 25 July 2015, Basha joined Ponferradina where he penned a one-year contract.
 He was presented to the media on the very same day, where he was allocated the squad number 4.

 Murcia

 On 15 July 2016, Basha signed with UCAM Murcia CF among Jonathan Mejía.

 Wisła Kraków

 On 10 August 2017, he signed a contract with Wisła Kraków.

 International career

 Basha represented Switzerland at the 2009 UEFA European Under-19 Football Championship.

 On 25 April 2013, Basha declared that he will follow the example of his older brother, Migjen Basha, and play for Albania, since he is liked by coach Gianni de Biasi.

 On 24 May 2013, Basha received the Albanian citizenship along with four fellow players Azdren Llullaku, Jurgen Gjasula, Amir Abrashi and Ilir Berisha.

 He played in his only match for Albania against Armenia in an international friendly on 14 August 2013, which ended in a 2–0 win at Qemal Stafa Stadium.